ethereum-pocr/whitepaper/whitepaper.md

   * Changing its vote is possible by submitting the `voteAuditor("address of the auditor", false)` transaction.
 1. Existing nodes that do not apply the selection process in good faith can be pointed out by the community and the candidate.
 In the extreme case a mis behaving node operator can be removed from the consensus by half of the participants.

 An auditor enlisted can be excluded by the community if at least $N/2 + 1$ nodes decide to vote its address out at any point (with the same transaction as above).
-Only nodes that have been audited and that have a carbon footprint can vote.
+Only nodes that have been audited and that have a environmental footprint can vote.
 Nodes can vote only once per auditors but can change their vote at any time.
-When the auditor has been voted away by at least $N/2+1$ nodes it is excluded from the authorized list making its capacity to set carbon footprint for nodes impossible.
+When the auditor has been voted away by at least $N/2+1$ nodes it is excluded from the authorized list making its capacity to set environmental footprint for nodes impossible.

-An auditor can capture the carbon footprint of a node if it has pledged in the PoCR governance smart contract a minimum amount of CRC as a guarantee to the community that any misconduct can be sanctionned.
+An auditor can capture the environmental footprint of a node if it has pledged in the PoCR governance smart contract a minimum amount of CRC as a guarantee to the community that any misconduct can be sanctionned.
 When voted out an auditor cannot take its pledge back.
 An auditor can take its pledge back if it has not done an audit for more than 3 months (1 971 000 blocks at 4sec per block $= Span$ ).
 The amount that an auditor has to pledge should be substantial but also linked to the liability the auditor is taking.
 At the inception, since there is no crypto created yet, the amount should be preallocated to the first auditor (in the genesis block).

 A minimum amount $M_0 = 5.000 ₡$ should be secured for any new node assessment.
 The minimum amount necessary will decrease proportionally with the age of the last audit for the following 3 months.
 Specifically, if the auditor has last audited a node at the block $B$ and had an existing  pledge $M$, when it wants to audit a node at block $B+\delta$ then it must have at least